Tag Archives: applying studded tiresd

 The general rule with a 36 volt, 10.5Ah (ampere-hours) battery should get 20 to 40 miles per charge with the average weight of rider + gear & cargo less than 200 pounds in ideal weather conditions.
 You’ll get fewer miles the higher the assist level you use.
 You might get 60 miles or more on a single charge on the low assist.
 To maximize the life of your e-bike battery, try to charge it when it’s near empty.
 Then, ride your e-bike a lot and charge it often.

 Before charging, make sure your battery is in a room above freezing.
 Otherwise, you could harm the cells.
-It is no problem to ride the bike in below-freezing conditions (it doesn’t harm the battery).
+It is no problem to ride the bike in below-freezing conditions (it doesn’t damage the battery).
 However, make sure you let the battery warm up slowly before charging.
 When riding an e-bike in very cold weather, you will notice a drop in power and range.
-Don’t worry; this is normal and expected when riding an e-bike in the winter.
+Don’t worry; this is normal when riding an e-bike in the winter.

 Avoid riding through slush